 3. Invading personal space

 I despise when a guy tries to chat me up and is right up in my face, standing far too close, or even, heaven forbid, touching me.
 Flirting requires boundaries so that you don’t end up in a territory that will kill your chances.
-As a general rule of thumb, keep your hands to yourself and keep a healthy distance between you and the object of your flirtation.
+As a general rule of thumb, keep your hands to yourself and maintain a healthy distance between yourself and the object of your flirtation.
 If you can see the hair in their nostrils, down their cleavage, or the colour of their underwear, you’re too close.

 4. Stepping too far into the future